 9 – The Ohlins electronic suspension is nothing short of a revelation.
 Around Eastern Creek it intervenes and makes damping changes 40 times a lap.
 Try doing that with a screwdriver.

 10 – It’s awesome.
 It makes you feel like a God.
-Try one, buy one, the R1!Enjoy more Fast Bikes reading in the four-weekly magazine.
+Try one, buy one, the R1!Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.